geekygirlsarah/talk-building-your-team-to-last/README.md

 ## Abstract

-Junior developers are often billed as _The Answer_ to the talent shortage in tech and the chronic homogeneity of the tech industry.
-Hiring a junior developer, however, is the _start_ and not the end of this process.
+Hiring and onboarding new team members is an expensive and risky process.
+It's crucial to hire people who mesh well with the existing team and get them up to speed in a timely manner.
+Balancing this while minimizing the initial impact on productivity is often a challenge for even the most experienced lead developer.
+This talk will cover some tips on building your successful team.
+We'll discuss:

+- How to choose the right types of people to add to your team.
+- How to onboard and mentor your new team members, including patterns of ineffective mentoring and why they're harmful to the team.
-This talk will cover onboarding and mentoring junior developers successfully.
-We’ll discuss the benefits of bringing junior developers onto an established team.
-We’ll also show how senior AND junior developers can benefit by working together during the onboarding process.
-Some patterns of ineffective mentoring and why they are harmful to the team will be discussed.
-By the end, you’ll see how your whole team will ultimately benefit from these mentoring strategies.
+- How everyone can benefit from bringing on junior developers and interns the right way.

+By the end, you'll see how your whole team will benefit from these strategies.

 ## Version History: